primitivorm/dotfiles/.atom/packages/todo-show/README.md

 Todos can be tagged using hashtag (e.g. `TODO: do this #object #profile`), which is presented in the tags column.

 To extend the default todo types and search regex, the existing config needs to be copied into your config.cson.
-See [show-todo.coffee](https://github.com/mrodalgaard/atom-todo-show/blob/master/lib/show-todo.coffee) for current defaults.

 ## Credits
 Originally created by [Jamis Charles](https://github.com/jamischarles)